-It should be noted I am a self taugh sewer, so some of the technical speak may not be correct – but hopefully the pictures help!
+It really is simple – I am a self-taught sewer, so excuse the lack of technical speak – but hopefully the pictures will help!

 Before you start you will need to make a template.
 The template should look a little like a house, with two base rectangles of 25cm x 6cm, and a triangle at the top, again base 25cm, and perpendicular height 6cm – so 18cm at it’s highest point, you then need a further 1cm for the seam around the sides and top of your house shape (not the bottom!).
 I then like to transfer my template onto baking paper to make it easier to cut the fabric out.

-Thread you bead or button onto the ribbon.
+Thread your bead or button onto the ribbon.
 This will provide a wrap around for your pouch to keep it closed.

 Fold your fabric back into the house shape with the side of the fabric you want to see on the inside, and slot the ribbon inside, make sure both ends of the ribbon poke out of the top, pin this in place to secure.